algorithmica-org/algorithmica/content/english/hpc/data-structures/binary-search.md

 Find the middle element of the search range, compare to $x$, cut the range in half.
 Beautiful in its simplicity.

-### Spacial Locality
+### Data Locality

-* First ~10 queries may be cached (frequently accessed: temporal locality)
-* Last 3-4 queries may be cached (may be in the same cache line: data locality)
-* But that's it.
+First ~10 queries may be cached (frequently accessed: temporal locality) Last 3-4 queries may be cached (may be in the same cache line: data locality) But that's it.
 Maybe store elements in a more cache-friendly way?

 ![](../img/binary-search.png)

-### Temporal Locality

 When we find lower bound of $x$ in a sorted array by binary searching, the main problem is that its memory accesses pattern is neither temporary nor spatially local.